Pengchengzhi/Arduino_cameraVC0706/README.md

 # Arduino_cameraVC0706
-Use camera and several sensors to get data and store their data in SD card
+Get environment data with camera and other sensors, store them in SD card and cover regularly.